GBTQ+ Men’s Therapy Group

 Facilitators

-The group is facilitated by Joe Raynes and Jack Mason-Goodall, both queer, Bristol-based psychotherapists with experience of working with the LGBTQ+ community.
+The group is facilitated by Joe Raynes and Jack Mason-Goodall, both queer, Bristol-based psychotherapists with years of experience of working with the LGBTQ+ community.

 Joe Raynes